2025 Arab League summit

-The 2025 Arab League summit, officially the 34th Ordinary Session of the Council of the League of Arab States at the Summit Level, was a meeting of heads of state and government of member states of the League of Arab States that took place in Baghdad, Iraq on 17 May 2025.
+The 2025 Arab League summit, officially the 34th Ordinary Session of the Council of the League of Arab States at the Summit Level, was a meeting of heads of state and government of member states of the League of Arab States that took place in Baghdad, Iraq In May 2025.

 Background

 Iraqi president Abdul Latif Rashid announced during his speech at the 33rd Arab League summit, in Manama, Bahrain, that Iraq will host the summit for 2025.

 When invitations to the summit were issued, controversy arose regarding the invitation of Syrian president Ahmed al-Sharaa due to his former ties to Al-Qaeda in Iraq and his role in the Iraqi insurgency.
 On 13 May 2025, al-Sharaa declined the invitation; it was decided Syria's delegation will be headed by foreign minister Asaad al-Shaibani.

 Iraqi authorities banned protests and demonstrations from 11–20 May.

 On May 15, 2025, the Foreign Ministers of member states met to finalize the summit agenda and highlighted the important topics that need to be addressed, which included the situation in Palestine, national security and counter-terrorism in the Arab world.

 The Arab League also invited Spanish Prime Minister Pedro Sánchez.
 Spain was the only European country present at the summit.

 The Secretary-General of the United Nations, António Guterres, as well as Luigi Di Maio, the European Union Special Representative for the Gulf also participated.
 In addition, Mahamoud Ali Youssouf, the Chairperson of the African Union Commission as well as the Secretary-Generals of the Organisation of Islamic Cooperation and Gulf Cooperation Council participated.
 Libya was the only Arab League members not to participate.